 The Complete HH- 2 System includes HH-3

-Richard, who is co chair of working group 3 with SuSanA (Sanitation to Agriculture) has designed and developed the HH-3 DRY Toilet that requires no water for flushing and works in conjunction with HH-2.
+Richard, who is co chair of working group 5 with SuSanA (Sanitation to Agriculture) has designed and developed the HH-3 DRY Toilet that requires no water for flushing and works in conjunction with HH-2.
+This toilet has some additional remarkable properties…

 - For large communal applications the toilets are fitted in safe and secure cubicles on a raised toilet enclosure.
 The waste passes directly into the HH-2 Hot Boxes.